Gluten Free Lemon Cake

 I highly recommend sticking to the Bob’s flour since there is a lot of variation brand to brand, but if you opt to use a different one, just make sure it has xanthan gum in the mix!

 This gluten free cake truly tastes no different than a regular cake.
 I’m the only one in my family who is gluten free and everyone says it tastes just like the real deal.
-Try it and you’ll see!
+Try it (and then my gluten free lemon cupcakes) and you’ll see!

-For whatever reason, a lot of people seem to think gluten free cakes and other baked goods are really dry.
+For whatever reason, a lot of people seem to think gluten free cakes (like my mint chocolate cake) and other baked goods are really dry.
 Because of that, I make a serious effort to ensure all of my recipes are incredibly moist and stay that way.

 This gluten free lemon cake is made moist with the oil, milk, eggs, a generous amount of lemon juice and even almond flour.
 As long as you store it in a container or wrapped with foil, you should have no problem keeping this cake moist!

 I even find that it can get more moist as it sits because the buttercream seeps into the sponge a bit overtime.
-I promise, no dry cakes over here!
-Once prepared, this cake will keep for about 3 days at room temperature or 5 in the fridge.
+I promise, no dry cakes over here, even with my dairy free birthday cake.

 You’ll also love..